Kot Engenharia

 Frequency inverters are devices used in drive systems to control the torque and speed of alternating current motors by controlling the magnitude and frequency of the supply voltage.
-In order to obtain an alternating voltage with the desired characteristics, inverters work by converting the mains voltage into direct voltage and then converting it back into alternating voltage, controlling the parameters of this second conversion, as illustrated in Figure 1.
+Therefore, to obtain an alternating voltage with the desired characteristics, inverters act by converting the mains voltage into direct voltage, and then converting it back into alternating voltage, controlling the parameters of this second conversion, as illustrated in Figure 1.

 Figure 1: Voltage conversion in an inverter (Source: adapted from Citisystems)